OpenEvalProject/evals/manuscripts/elife-05913/v2/manuscript.md

 ## Materials and methods

-## Local gridness measure
+### Local gridness measure

 The triangular tile is the minimal structure associated with regular volume tessellations.
 The two properties defining any regular triangle are the length of the side and the internal angle.
 Therefore, to characterize the local structure of the grid pattern in an individual unit we extract these two properties from the spikes it produces.
 Firstly, from our three-dimensional rate maps we generate a representative number of spike pairs through a Poisson process to construct the distribution of distances.
 Typically, this distribution is highly multi-peaked, where the first peak corresponds to distances between intra-field spikes, the second peak between spikes belonging to neighboring fields, and subsequent peaks between spikes in non-adjacent fields.
 Since the length of the side of the tiling triangle in a regular pattern would correspond to the location of the second peak, we define a range of distances around this peak as a filter condition to declare spikes belonging to neighboring fields.
 The limits of this range were defined by the surrounding troughs, if they exist, or fixed to 0.5 d and 1.4 d, if they do not, where d is the distance corresponding to the second peak, declared as the grid distance of the unit.
 As a control condition, we generate a distribution of pseudo-spikes from reshuffling spike–cell combinations and randomly reassigning spikes to different units, thus removing the field structure of the activity of each cell.
 Therefore, distances between pseudo-spikes are unimodally distributed.
 Secondly, triplets of spikes were putatively classified as belonging to neighboring fields based on distance filtering in the previous range, and the three internal angles determined.
 These three angles were pooled together and accumulated in an overall angular distribution.
 The distribution of angles so obtained for the spiking activity and the control condition were different and their ratio was used to characterize the angle subtended in the triangular pattern.
 Typically (in the asymptotical state), this ratio was unimodal and distributed asymmetrically around a peak.
 We defined the characteristic angle as the median of the above-chance distribution (ratio values above unity indicate an above-chance condition or, in other words, angles more frequently obtained than randomly) and the significance of the angle as the maximum of the ratio distribution.

-## Measure of long-range order
+### Measure of long-range order

 FCC and HCP differences in the configuration of fields generate distinct symmetry properties for the two arrangements.
 These symmetries are reflected in the autocorrelograms that can be extracted from them.
 In the same way as the autocorrelogram of a hexagonal grid is a hexagonal grid, calculating the autocorrelogram of FCC (using function 20) just reproduces the same configuration (Figure 2, bottom left) of fields, with six symmetric pairs of equivalent peaks surrounding the central one.
 Indeed the symmetries of the structure are such that one can find four planes passing through the origin which contain peaks arranged in a hexagonal way; these planes form angles of 72° and are all equivalent.
 The case is different for HCP, where the central symmetry is missing.
 In this case the autocorrelogram extracted from Equation 25 does not reproduce the original form of the function.
 In Figure 2, bottom right, one can see that the autocorrelogram presents nine pairs of peaks around the central one.
 But in this case these peaks are not all the same.
 The HCP structure is again periodical for translations along a plane, generating six peaks of height 1, like those of FCC (Figure 2, purple peaks).
 As the structure is translated out of this preferred plane, the ABAB arrangement of the HCP layers is such that there are no translations that reproduce the exact same configuration of fields, in the autocorrelogram.
 The six peaks above the central one (Figure 2, orange peaks) are indeed half-peaks, corresponding to an overlap of only half (six out of 12) of the peaks of the basic unit.
 Therefore, although one can identify seven planes with hexagonally arranged peaks on this autocorrelogram, they are not all equivalent to those in FCC.
 Only one of them contains all the peaks of height 1 and forms an angle of 72° with the other six, which include half-peaks and form an angle of 56° between them.
 We can then use different measures to quantify the degree of similarity of a unit activity to the FCC and HCP prototypical field arrangements.
 One measure is based on the autocorrelogram.
 From this, we first identify the best plane, the one which yields the highest grid score, measured here as the value of the planar autocorrelogram at the origin, that is, the planar autocorrelation over all the slices passing through the origin.
 Once the best plane has been identified, we use the fact that the FCC has three more planes with hexagonal symmetry, at ∼72° from the best plane and between one another.
 HCP instead has six of them, again at ∼72° from the best plane, but at ∼56° between them.
 We then take the slice scores, that is, the planar autocorrelation values on any one slice.
 We take all the slices at an angle of ∼72° from the best plane and sum the scores of the best triplet of slices with ∼72° of separation (ζ2 − 4).
 We then exclude them and take a second triplet of slices again with a ∼72° distance from one another and a distance of ∼56° from the first triplet (ζ5 − 7).
 These two numbers tell us about the number of different planes with hexagonal symmetry that can be built from our autocorrelograms.
 Both scores run from −3 to 3, as they are the sum of three correlations.
 We expect ζ2 − 4 to be high for both FCC and HCP arrangements, and its value should be considered as an indicator of the general quality of the grid. ζ5 − 7 instead should be high only for those grids presenting an HCP type of arrangement, but again its value might be affected by the quality of the grid.
+We thus define a score for the degree of FCC similarity as:

+$$
+χ_{FCC}=(ζ_{2−4}−ζ_{5−7})/ζ_{2−4},
+$$

-We thus define a score for the degree of FCC similarity as:(31)χFCC=(ζ2−4−ζ5−7)/ζ2−4,that should be close to 1 in the presence of FCC, and to 0 in the HCP case.
+that should be close to 1 in the presence of FCC, and to 0 in the HCP case.

 On the other hand, HCP is characterized by the repetition of the same field positions every two layers, while FCC has a periodicity of three layers.
 Then another way to characterize the grids is to look for similarities between layers.
-Since the best plane we calculated indicates the direction of stacking of layers in the HCP (along its normal vector), we can go back to the firing rate map, take slices along this direction (that is, slices with the same best plane orientation) and calculate the correlation between planes separated by a two-layer distance (2 × λz):(32)χHCP=ρauto(2×λz).
+Since the best plane we calculated indicates the direction of stacking of layers in the HCP (along its normal vector), we can go back to the firing rate map, take slices along this direction (that is, slices with the same best plane orientation) and calculate the correlation between planes separated by a two-layer distance (2 × λz):

+$$
+χ_{HCP}=ρ_{auto}(2\times\lambda_{z}).
+$$

 Contrary to the previous score, this one should be close to 1 when HCP is expressed, and to 0 when FCC is.

-## Cost function expression for n = 2
+### Cost function expression for n = 2

+Here we give an example of the expression for the cost function obtained for n = 2.

+$$
+H(ψ_{2}^{FCC})=\frac{71\timesk^{2}}{162}+\gamma\times(1/648\times(256K˜(k)+K˜(2k)+6\times(K˜(2\sqrt{2/3}k)+K˜((2k)/\sqrt{3})))),
+$$

+$$
+H(ψ_{2}^{HCP})=\frac{3045\timesk_{xy}^{2}+1881\timesk_{z}^{2}}{2601}+\gamma\times(\frac{1}{3468}\times(54K˜(2k_{z})+1160K˜(k_{xy})+1920K˜[k_{xy}+k_{z}]+36\timesK˜(k_{xy}+2k_{z}]+2\timesK˜(2k_{xy})+48\timesK˜(2k_{xy}+k_{z})+9\timesK˜(2k_{xy}+2k_{z})+200\timesK˜(\sqrt{3}k_{xy})+36\timesK˜(\sqrt{3}k_{xy}+2k_{z}))),
+$$

-Here we give an example of the expression for the cost function obtained for n = 2.(33)H(ψ2FCC)=71×k2162+γ×(1/648×(256K˜(k)+K˜(2k)+6×(K˜(22/3k)+K˜((2k)/3)))),(34)H(ψ2HCP)=3045×kxy2+1881×kz22601+γ×(13468×(54K˜(2kz)+1160K˜(kxy)+1920K˜[kxy+kz]+36×K˜(kxy+2kz]+2×K˜(2kxy)+48×K˜(2kxy+kz)+9×K˜(2kxy+2kz)+200×K˜(3kxy)+36×K˜(3kxy+2kz))),where k is the only parameter for spacing in FCC and kxy, kz are the two spacings of HCP, along the horizontal and vertical plane, respectively.
+where k is the only parameter for spacing in FCC and kxy, kz are the two spacings of HCP, along the horizontal and vertical plane, respectively.